deepskystacker/DSS/CFitsIO/ReadMe.txt

+This directory contains this file and a modified CMake config file for CFITSIO 3.430

-This directory contains static libraries for CFITSIO 3.430 which were built externally to the DSS project using CMake.
+The static libraries were built externally to the DSS project using CMake and placed in the following directories off the root of the project:

-The libraries are in directories:

-Win32\DebugLibs
-Win32\ReleaseLibs
-Win64\DebugLibs
-Win64\ReleaseLibs
+libs\Win32\DebugLibs
+libs\Win32\ReleaseLibs
+libs\Win64\DebugLibs
+libs\Win64\ReleaseLibs

+where other external lib files will also be placed.

 Those directory names were chosen so that their content won't be ignored by git based on the contents of the .gitignore file which specifically excludes amongst many other